nithinkr2000/mc_trex/docs/README.md

 ## Highlights

-Currently, the following can be performed by the package
+Currently, the following analyses and tasks can be performed by the package

 For AMBER replica exchange trajectories
 1. Generate thermodynamically continuous trajectories from structurally continuous trajectories (requires CPPTRAJ)